Safari with Saba Douglas-Hamilton

 How Much Is This Elephant Safari?

-This safari holiday, with Saba Douglas-Hamilton as your host, is a special experience and will come at a premium.
+This safari holiday, with Saba Douglas-Hamilton as your host, an exclusive afternoon with the Save The Elephants team and private helicopter excursion is a special experience and will come at a premium.
 Please get in touch with your dates to check Saba’s availability and for a personal itinerary and quote.

-We’ve also designed a four night safari holiday at Elephant Watch Camp.
+We’ve also designed a more traditional four night safari holiday at Elephant Watch Camp.
+While it doesn’t include the premium services mentioned above it allows a wonderful chance to enjoy this remote region of northern Kenya and get close to Samburu’s elephant population.
 Read our blog post for the full details, Elephant Watch Camp holiday itinerary.

 Questions and Answers with Saba